In This Article

 - In a large bowl, whisk together flour, sugar, baking powder, cinnamon, and nutmeg.

-- In another bowl, whisk together milk, eggs, 2 TB melted butter, vanilla extract, and grated apple (I use the largest holes of box grater; then squeeze out as much juice as you can.
-Save juice for drinking – yum.)
+- In another bowl, whisk together milk, eggs, 2 TB melted butter, vanilla extract, and grated apple – we use the largest holes of the box grater.
+Then squeeze out as much juice as you can.
+(Save juice for drinking – yum!)

 - Use rubber spatula to fold wet ingredients with dry ingredients, gently folding just until combined; do not over-mix or it won't be as tender.
 Spoon or pipe batter into greased mini donut pans until batter is level with the top of pan.
 Use damp fingers to gently smooth out the tops.

-- Bake about 7 minutes or until lightly golden.
-Cool in pan just until they are able to be easily removed.
-Set donuts on wire rack to cool while you make the cinna-sugar coating.
+- Bake about 8-9 minutes or until lightly golden.
+Cool in pan slightly, just until they are able to be easily removed.
+Set donuts on wire rack while you make the cinnamon-sugar coating.

-- Whisk together the sugar with desired amount of cinnamon in a small bowl.
+- Whisk together the sugar with desired amount of cinnamon in a small bowl – this can be done days ahead of time.
 Melt butter in another small bowl.
-When ready to serve, dip donuts in melted butter and roll generously in cinnamon sugar.
-Serve immediately.
+When ready to eat, dip donuts in melted butter and roll generously in cinnamon sugar.
+Enjoy immediately.

-I love using Honeycrisp Apples for recipes, as it imparts a big and bright apple flavor without turning to mush.
-If you can use Honeycrisps, I highly recommend it.
-Otherwise, Granny Smith works well too.
+- We love using Honeycrisp Apples for baking recipes, as they impart a big and bright apple flavor without turning to mush.
+If you can use Honeycrisps, we highly recommend it.
+Otherwise, Granny Smiths work well too.

-Do not dip in butter/roll in cinnamon sugar until ready to serve, as it maintains its crisp coating when eaten right away (though leftovers are still yummy.)
+- Do not dip donuts in butter/roll in cinnamon sugar until ready to serve, as the fresh coating helps provide a slightly crisp outer texture when eaten right away, though leftovers are still tasty.

-Batter is deliberately not too sweet, since cinnamon sugar coating provides a lot of the sweetness.
-If you want a sweeter batter, add a bit more sugar into dry
+- Batter is deliberately not too sweet, since cinnamon sugar coating provides a lot of the sweetness.
+If you want a sweeter batter, use 1 cup sugar.

-If using regular-sized donut pans, bake time will still be roughly the same (7-8 min) as you will only fill each mold partway up, rather than all the way to the top.
+- If using regular-sized donut pans, bake time will still be roughly the same or even a bit less time, as you will only fill each mold partway up, rather than all the way to the top.